v7labs/darwin-py/README.md

 100%|████████████████████████| 2/2 [00:01<00:00,  1.27it/s]
 ```

-Before we can download a dataset we first need to generate a release
+Before a dataset can be downloaded, a release needs to be generated:
 ```
 $ darwin dataset export test 0.1
 Dataset test successfully exported to example-team/test:0.1